Flajakay/minecraftserverlistphp/README.md

 *   **Voting System**: Players can vote for their favorite servers once per day.
 For Minecraft Java servers, votes can be forwarded directly to the server via Votifier.
 *   **Premium Highlights**: Server owners can purchase highlighted listings via PayPal to attract more players.
 Duration and pricing are fully configurable.
 *   **Multi-Language**: Built-in English and Polish translations.
 Easy to add more.
-*   **Security**: SSRF protection (blocks internal IPs on server pings), CSRF tokens, session IP binding, and brute-force lockout.
+*   **Security**: SSRF protection, CSRF tokens, session IP binding, and brute-force lockout.

 ---